 I analyzed a number of elements to come to my decision on which brokers are the best.
 Later in this post, I provide full details on how I selected the best online brokerages.

-When you take all the features, resources, trading platforms, and technology into account (while also considering every type of trader), the full-service brokers, like Scottrade, E*Trade, and TD Ameritrade are the best for the highest number of people.
+When you take all the features, resources, trading platforms, and technology into account (while also considering every type of trader), the full-service brokers, like E*TRADE and TD Ameritrade are the best for the largest number of people.